 Centered on a delightful square, overlooked by the huge Norman priory, Cartmel is a maze of lanes and bridges crossing the sweet little river, cruised by fleets of ducks and swans.
 The Priory, a magnificent building, rises up above the village like a great ship and is well worth a visit to see the architecture and, if so inclined, attend one of the daily services.

-There are good local walks, notable is Hampsfell and Eggerslack wood, a limestone fell and ancient woodland where the summit gives panoramic views of the Morecambe Bay and the Lake District Mountains, and where in spring the woodland is carpeted in bluebells.
+There are good local walks, lanes to cycle and plenty to explore.
+Notable is Hampsfell and Eggerslack wood, a limestone fell and ancient woodland where the summit gives panoramic views of the Morecambe Bay and the Lake District Mountains and come spring the woodland is carpeted in bluebells.